sstoikov/piki-dataset/README.md

 # Piki Music Dataset

-We collect binary data while incentivizing users to provide feedback in a way that is aligned with their individual tastes.
+We collect explicit ratings while incentivizing users to provide feedback in a way that is aligned with their individual tastes.
 The columns of the dataset are as following:

 - timestamp: a datetime variable
 - user_id: an anonymized user id